sourcery-ai-bot/tts-watson/README.md

-# stt-watson
+# tts-watson
-Speech to text using watson in python with websocket and record from microphone
+Text to speech using watson

 **Note:** To gain in performance response from watson are streamed and directly send to pyaudio to hear it.